simonw/til/spatialite/viewing-geopackage-data-with-spatialite-and-datasette.md

 # Viewing GeoPackage data with SpatiaLite and Datasette

-I managed to display a polygon fom a GeoPackage database file today, using SpatiaLite and Datasette.
+I managed to display polygons fom a GeoPackage database file today, using SpatiaLite and Datasette.

 ## GeoPackage